TheImagingSource/tiscamera/doc/pages/tutorial.rst

 ########

 This page contains a extended tutorial on how to get started with The Imaging Source Cameras.
-For a simpler version read the README.md in the project's root directory.
+For a simpler version, read the README.md in the project's root directory.

 =====
 Setup